Triton-Anchor/.github/profile/README.md

 5. [task_state_handler](https://github.com/Triton-Anchor)                    -
 6. [task_ui_server](https://github.com/Triton-Anchor)                        -

+## Guidelines for creating a new TASK package:
+Other than task_General and task_windows_ui, all packages should be made to run in Linux as ROS2 packages.
+Triton Anchor Software Kit -> Ros Package
+These packages/repos are made to support better organization of this distributed software kit.

+- Should include nodes necessary to be runable and testable in isolation
+- Choose to use cpp or python exclusively each package
+- Naming convention:
+     Always prepend description with 'task_' for uniformity (ex: task_<description>) Use all lowercase letters
+     Use '_' as the primary delimeter

+- Should include files:
+    - README.txt
+    - test script/node

 ## Steps for creating a new TASK package:
 1. Create a new repo in github following the naming convention of other repos
-2. In WSL enter a ros2 workspace src directory and create a new package WITH THE SAME NAME AS THE REPO using the ros2 pkg create build tool
+2. In WSL enter a ros2 workspace src directory and create a new package with the SAME name as the repo using the ros2 pkg create build tool
    ```
    cd ~/ws/src